Shamanthkrishna/Python-Projects/README.md

 25. **PhoneBook Application**
     - This is a simple command-line PhoneBook application written in Python.
 It allows users to add contacts, view contact details, load contacts to a CSV file, and import contacts from a CSV file.

+26. **YouTube Channel Data Extractor**
+    - The YouTube Channel Data Extractor is a Python application that allows users to extract and analyze data from YouTube channels based on video URLs.
+This tool uses the PyTube library to fetch channel information and the Google YouTube API to retrieve channel statistics.
+Users can also export the collected data to a CSV file for further analysis.

 **Credits**